yabingyao/MHOC4LinkPrediction/README.md

 If you find *MHOC* useful for your research, please consider citing the following paper:
 >- @article{MHOC-Physica-2023,
-title = {Link prediction based on the mutual information with high-order clustering structure of nodes in complex networks},</br>
-journal = {Physica A: Statistical Mechanics and its Applications},</br>
+title = {Link prediction based on the mutual information with high-order clustering structure of nodes in complex networks}, journal = {Physica A: Statistical Mechanics and its Applications},</br>
 volume = {610},</br>
 pages = {128428},</br>